MrDwarf7/csv_parser_rs/README.md

 ## Overview

-This program provides a CLI tool to parse CSV files, filtering out columns & rows based on criteria specified in a configuration file (`config.json`).
+This program provides a CLI tool to parse CSV files, filtering out columns & rows based on criteria specified in a configuration file (`.\config\config.json`).
 Users can optionally override settings using command-line arguments, ensuring flexibility and adaptability to various use cases.

 ## Configuration

-> In the follow example(s) `$ROOT` is the directory the binary/`.exe` resides in.
+> In the follow example(s) `$ROOT` is the directory of the binary file or `.exe`.

 By default, the program will search for a config directory & config file in the following locations:
 `$ROOT/config` & `$ROOT/config/config.json` respectively.

-If the config folder or the config file is not found, the program will generate a dummy config file with similar struct and values to the below snippet in a `config` directory in the root of the binary.
+If the config folder and/or the config file is not found, the program will generate a 'dummy' config file with similar structure & values to the snippet below.
+You can find the newly created file at `$ROOT/config/config.json`.

-The configuration file (`config.json`) should be formatted as follows:
+The configuration file (`$ROOT/config/config.json`) should be formatted as follows:

 ```json
 {